gopikrishna-a/gopikrishna-a.github.io/_posts/2019-01-12-Python-errors-and-exceptions.md

 comments: true
 ---

-Hi There, In this post we will learn abot python errors, execptions and will learn how to handle these exceptions.
+Hi There, In this post we will learn about python errors, execptions and will learn how to handle these exceptions.

 Three kinds of errors can occur in a program: syntax errors, runtime errors, and semantic errors.
 It is useful to distinguish between them in order to track them down more quickly.